Australian Bombshell Madi Edwards Wows Fans In Revealing Lingerie

 Madi Edwards turned up the heat on Instagram with her latest post.
 The beauty donned a strappy lingerie ensemble that showcased her incredible body.

 In the photo, Edwards stood in a bedroom and took a selfie with a bed behind her.
-She wore red lace lingerie set that featured panties with strappy sides and a garter belt.
+She wore a red lace lingerie set that featured panties with strappy sides and a garter belt.
 She also wore red thigh-high stockings to complete the sexy vibe.
 The corseted bralette had a low neckline, which accentuated Edwards’ ample chest.
 Edwards’ phone covered most of her face, but that didn’t stop the snap from looking hot.

 The model’s fans loved the saucy photo.